 VerificationService.
 These are the requests we want to focus our analysis on.
 Therefore, let’s add

-easyTravel Customer Frontend.
-The View PurePaths button in the pane on the lower right would show you the PurePaths that were initiated by
+The View PurePaths button from the VerificationService box of the same pane would show you the PurePaths that were initiated by

-PurePaths view includes a list of single requests that you can browse, sort, filter, and analyze.
-For the given time frame, you can see the 100 last single requests that were initiated by the service that is being analyzed (the
+For the given time frame, you can see the 100 last single requests that were initiated by the service under analysis (the

 easyTravel Customer Frontend service in this example) that also match the filter criteria.
 You can sort these single requests by Response time, CPU time, Method, or Response code.
 To view the PurePath of a single request, expand the Details column and click View PurePath.